 If you want to avoid the crowds and higher costs, the peak season you want to stay away from are Chinese New Year (February), Japanese Golden week (end of April/beginning of May), Obon (beginning of August) and the Silver week (September).

-To complete your trip, have a look at these additional pages about travelling to Japan in case you have more time:
+To complete your trip, have a look at these additional pages about travelling and scuba diving in Okinawa and Japan in general :

 If you enjoyed this post, subscribe to WAD Newsletter to receive the latest posts directly into your inbox.